perez987/Microsoft-Access-in-Java-with-UCanAccess/README.md

 ...
 ```

-The exercise continues with new SQL statements and the presentation of the results.
-SELECT statements are tested with BETWEEN (_executeQuery_ command), INSERT and UPDATE statements (_executeUpdate_ commands) and so on.
-At the end, resources used are flushed and connection is closed.
+The exercise continues with new SQL statements and the presentation of the results on screen.
+SELECT statements are tested with BETWEEN (_executeQuery_ command), INSERT and UPDATE statements (_executeUpdate_ commands), etc. At the end, resources used are emptied and connection is closed.

 ### Java code